-The employee's contribution to Social Insurance is 8.3% as from 1 January 2019 and for next five years.
-Thereafter the rate will increase every five years until it reaches 10,7% as from 1 January 2039.
+The employee's contribution to Social Insurance is 8.8% as from 1 January 2024 and for next five years.
+Thereafter the rate will increase every five years until it reaches 10,7%, as from 1 January 2039.

-Note that the contributions of self-employed persons are 15.6% of their income, as of 1 January 2019.
-(14,6% for 2014-2018).
-Thereafter the rate will increase by 1% every five years until it reaches 19,6% as from 1 January 2039.
+Note that the contributions of self-employed persons are 16,6% of their income, as of 1 January 2024.
+(15,6% for 2019-2023, 14,6% for 2014-2018).
+Thereafter the rate will increase every five years until it reaches 20,4% as from 1 January 2039.
 The amount of the contributions is subject to a lower and a maximum limit, depending on the profession or trade of the self - employed person.
 These limits are set on an annual basis.

-GENERAL HEALTHCARE SYSTEM (GHS)
+GENERAL HEALTH SYSTEM (GHS)

-The General Healthcare System (GHS) (also referred to as the National Health Insurance System (GESY)), was introduced in Cyprus in 2019.
+The General Health System (GHS) (also referred to as the National Health Insurance System (GESY), was introduced in Cyprus in 2019.
 GHS is the national healthcare system, financed through a compulsory contribution of employees, employers, self-employed persons, pensioners, and persons earning other types of income and the government.
 The employee's contribution is 2.65% of their salary.